 Hesitating and lurking on acceleration

-One of them is the feel of hesitation or lurking while accelerating.
+Older Mini models using a Continuous Variable Transmission have several common issues.
+One of them is the feeling of hesitation or lurking while accelerating.

 In some cases, this will be accompanied by engine speed that is too high while coasting or slowing down.
 These symptoms will usually be constant, and there will be warning lights or other apparent issues.

 - Incorrect TCU software version, with outdated parameters and other values.
-As this transmission had various issues from the beginning, engineers at Mini were continuously addressing them by developing and improving the TCU software.
+As this transmission had various issues, engineers at Mini continuously addressed them by developing and improving the TCU software.
 Using a suitable Mini OBD-II diagnostic tool, check the version, and install the newest one if needed.

-- Issues with battery or charging system, which causes voltage drops or spikes.
-If the voltage drops too low while cranking, the gearboxes can reset themselves and undergo a ‘learning’ procedure.
-Sometimes, a faulty alternator will be generating too much voltage, which will upset sensitive transmission electronics.
+- Issues with the battery or charging system cause voltage drops or spikes.
+If the voltage drops too low while cranking, the gearboxes can reset and undergo a ‘learning’ procedure.
+Sometimes, a faulty alternator generates too much voltage, and upset sensitive transmission electronics.
 Measuring the voltage will reveal any potential issues.

 Sudden loss of drive or rattle from the transmission

-- Snapped drive belt that connects pulleys inside the transmission, which is a well-known and documented problem.
-When this happens, a large number of metal parts and shavings are scattered around, damaging gears and other components.
+- The snapped drive belt that connects pulleys inside the transmission is a well-known and documented problem.
+When this happens, many metal parts and shavings are scattered around, damaging gears and other components.
 As replacing the whole transmission is the only option at this point, we recommend sourcing a rebuilt or second-hand unit, as the cost of a new one supersedes the price of the whole car.

 - NOTE: There are several warning signs about possible upcoming belt failure.
 When driving, pay attention to noises like rattling while standing at a stop in gear or knocking noises when accelerating from a standstill.
 In addition, many specialized workshops recommend replacing the drive belt every 60,000 miles.